-With cue ball in hand behind the head string, the one ball must be struck first and any three numbered balls must hit the rail.
+With cue ball in hand behind the head string, the 1-ball must be struck first and any three numbered balls must hit the rail.
 Balls dropping in any pocket counts as going past the center line.

 a.
-If the cue ball is touched by the cue tip and does not meet the legal break requirement, it is a foul and gives the non-breaker an option of cue ball in hand or a re-rack with the original player breaking again.
+If the cue ball is touched by the cue tip and does not meet the legal break requirement, it is a foul and gives the non-breaker an option of accepting the table in position and shooting or requesting the offending player to re-break.

 c.
 If any numbered ball leaves the table or comes to rest on top of a rail, it is a foul and the non-breaking player has cue ball in hand.

 d.
-A foul on the break attempt counts toward the three fouls in the “three consecutive fouls” loss of game rule.
+A foul on the break attempt counts toward the three fouls in the “THREE CONSECUTIVE FOULS” loss of game rule (see 8.2).

 4. 9-BALL POCKETED ON BREAK